-This work is brought to you for free and open access by the Herbert Wertheim College of Medicine at FIU Digital Commons.
-It has been accepted for inclusion in HWCOM Faculty Publications by an authorized administrator of FIU Digital Commons.
-For more information, please contact dcc@fu.edu.
+This work is brought to you for free and open access by FIU Digital Commons.
+It has been accepted for inclusion in All Faculty by an authorized administrator of FIU Digital Commons.
+For more information, please contact dcc@fiu.edu.